valeriupredoi/valeriupredoi.github.io/pages/objectives.md

 ---

-Edit file: `pages/objectives.md`.
+Edit XXX file: `pages/objectives.md`.
 To edit the widget `pages/objectives-widget-1.md`, if you wish add widgets but make sure they point to the right widget page e.g. `pages/objectives-widget-2.md` etc.

 Objectives stuff here.